Who Can Disclaim and What Can Be Disclaimed

 A disclaimer becomes irrevocable when it is delivered or filed pursuant to section 14-10012 or when it becomes effective as provided in sections 14-10006 through 14-10011, whichever occurs later.

 A.R.S. § 14-10005(E)A partial disclaimer is allowed.
-You can disclaim a fraction, a percentage, a dollar amount, a term of years, or any other measurable portion of an interest.
-And once delivered, the disclaimer is permanent.
-There is no way to take it back.
-That is why working with qualified counsel before signing a disclaimer is important.
+You can disclaim a fraction, a dollar amount, or any other measurable portion.
+Once delivered, the disclaimer is final and cannot be undone.